tosin-da-glitch/tosin-da-glitch/README.md

-Hello, if you are here from my resume, most of my work has been done in [det-lab](https://github.com/det-lab).
+Hello, if you are here from my resume, most of my work has been done in Det-Lab & [DANCEOrg](https://github.com/orgs/DANCEOrg/people).
 Be sure to check out all the cool stuff that they are doing.

 Regards,
 Tolu